zencart/documentation/content/user/template/creating_template.md

    - /user/template/customizing
 ---

+## Looking to build your own template?

+First, before you do that, consider using the Bootstrap4 template, as it has a good modern interface and its colors can be customized directly from the Admin.
+For more specific customization, its CSS is easy to customize by virtue of using the standards-based Bootstrap framework.
+It is already mobile-friendly, and has a clean "look" to it.

+## Other Templates

 To get ideas about building your own template, take a look at the other templates available for Zen Cart.

 {{< templates >}}

-<br><br>
+## Creating Your Own Template

 This is an outline of the steps you should follow: